prakashbalaji/Hyphen/README.md

 Java Equivalent of javascript underscore library

-The stream api is a cool addition to Java 8 but the api is not nice to use.
-Underscorejs has a nice api collection and this is an implementation for those api in java.
-Language limitations could have restricted in the api being slightly different but the name of the method and the functionality provided are retained.
+The stream api is a cool addition to Java 8 but it's use leads to some verbosity in the code.
+Underscorejs has a nice api for collection and this is an implementation for those api in java.
+Language limitations could have restricted the api being slightly different but the name of the method and the functionality provided are retained.

 Usage
 =========